 5 campsites (including 4 tents only)

-Fall Creek - Clark CreekA historic Clark Creek Organization campground was constructed in the 1930s on public lands.
-The popular campground along Fall Creek has five sleeping shelters for 80 guests, a field, cooking and dining shelter, vault toilets, chapel, and amphitheater.
+A historic Clark Creek Organization campground was constructed in the 1930s on public lands.
+The popular campground along Fall Creek has five sleeping shelters for 80 guests, a field, a cooking and dining shelter, vault toilets, a chapel, and an amphitheater.

-Located on the opposite side of Clark Creek, the day-use site is accessible by a foot bridge.
+Located on the opposite side of Clark Creek, the day-use site is accessible by a footbridge.

 Open: April - September